How Many Websites Are There? – The Growth of The Web (1990 – 2021)

 Hopefully, this has quenched your thirst for interesting facts about the internet and websites.
 As you can see, the Internet is a very interesting space that currently hosts almost 2 billion websites, among which only about 200 million are active.

 The most popular websites can be grouped into several categories: search engines, social media platforms, online adult entertainment, eCommerce, news, sports, and weather.
-However, the websites in the top 20 will change as the needs and preferences of the audience changes.
+However, the websites in the top 20 will change as the needs and preferences of the audience change.
 If there is any significant change in this landscape in the future, we will get back to you with an updated list.